dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 .. sectnum:: :depth: 4

-This post is a Request for Comment on the included v4 of a design document that describes hyperlaunch: a new method of launching the Xen hypervisor, relating to dom0less and work from the DomB project.
+This post is a Request for Comment on the included v4 of a design document that describes Hyperlaunch: a new method of launching the Xen hypervisor, relating to dom0less and work from the Hyperlaunch project.
 We invite discussion of this on this list, at the monthly Xen Community Calls, and at dedicated meetings on this topic in the Xen Working Group which will be announced in advance on the Xen Development mailing list.